Petition following death at Wormwood Scrubs gets 2k signatures

 His sudden death came a month after an inspection found high levels of violence among inmates at the Shepherd's Bush institution, which was also chronically short staffed and lacking food supplies.

+And on Friday (February 23), there was a second separate death reported at the prison.

-Four weeks on and Khader's family are still demanding justice for a young father who has left behind a 20-year-old wife and a two year-old son.
+Four weeks on Khader's family are still demanding justice for a young father who has left behind a 20-year-old wife and a two year-old son.

 An online petition started by Khader's 65-year-old mother, Amina Dualeh, on Friday (February 23) calls for government changes to the prison system so "inmates are safe" and to "make sure this doesn't happen again".